springlchy/bootact/README.md

 ## Introduction
  `bootact` is a library which wraps `Bootstrap` components using React, less code is needed compared to use pure `Bootstrap`.
  Many of the css code are borrowed from `Bootstrap`, so are the `JSX` part of the React Components.
- The inspiration is from [antd](http://ant.design), you'er find the usages are very like antd.
+ The inspiration is from [antd](http://ant.design), you'll find the usages are very similar like antd.

  Currently 10 components have been completed:
  * Row -for grid layout